Here are the most frequently asked questions we get asked about the International e-Assessment Awards.

 - What is the entry deadline?

-- The entry deadline for the 2022 International e-Assessment Awards is 18th February 2022.
+- The FINAL entry deadline for the 2023 International e-Assessment Awards was 24th February 2023.

 - When will the online interviews with finalists take place?